aczid/ru_crypto_engineering/README.md

 until further notice.
 We do not feel confident in guaranteeing the security of this software to any extent so as to be suitable for use in real-world applications of any kind.
+Please consider yourself warned if you do choose to do so.
+Finally,

-Please consider yourself warned if you do choose to do so, because **we invite anybody to break our implementations and/or suggest improvements.**
+**we invite anybody to break our implementations and/or suggest improvements.**

 License